alephmembeth/textadventure-from-scratch/readme.md

 - [x] list available commands with a `help` command
 - [x] move between areas with a `go` command
+- [x] handle items with `take`, `drop`, and `inventory` commands
 - [x] prevent player from entering a locked area
-- [x] handle items with `take`, `drop`, and `inventory` commands
+- [x] use an item to unlock a locked area with the `use`command